cellml/libcellml/docs/tutorials/tutorial1/tutorial1_cpp.rst

     inFileContents << inFile.rdbuf();

 At this stage our :code:`inFileContents` contains the raw CellML from the input file provided, :code:`tutorial1.cellml`.
+You can either copy the :code:`tutorial1.cellml` file to this folder, or use a relative file path to access it.

+.. container:: nb

-**Note** that all the files for each tutorial are provided for you in the :code:`resources` folder: though they are designed to build from one to the next, you're able to use the ready-made ones if you want to jump in at any point.
+    All the files for each tutorial are provided for you in the :code:`resources` folder: though they are designed to build from one to the next, you're able to use the ready-made ones if you want to jump in at any point.

 .. container:: dothis